 Skip to main content

-William Alexander, Lord Sterling was one of George Washington's most loyal military subordinates during the American Revolution.
-Sterling previously served as a supply officer during the French and Indian War, where he first met George Washington.
-He was commissioned as a Brigadier General by Congress in 1776.
+William Alexander, Lord Stirling was one of George Washington's most loyal military subordinates during the American Revolution.
+Stirling previously served as a supply officer during the Seven Years' War, where he first met George Washington.
+During the American Revolution, was commissioned as a Brigadier General by Congress in 1776, eventually assuming command of the Northern Army.

-Born in New York City in 1726, William Alexander demonstrated early in life an aptitude in both mathematics and astronomy.
-Likewise, Alexander began to play an active role in the trading ventures of both of his parents until the 1750s.
+Stirling was born in New York City in 1726 to parents James Alexander and Mary Spratt Alexander.
+His father had fled from Scotland to New York after participating in the Jacobite rising of 1715.
+William Alexander demonstrated early in life an aptitude in both mathematics and astronomy.
+Likewise, Alexander began to play an active role in the trading ventures of both of his parents until the 1750s, which later flourished into interests in agriculture and winemaking.
+He married Sarah Livingston in 1747, and they had three children.

-Alexander served as a provisioning agent for the British army during the French and Indian War.
+Alexander served as a provisioning agent for the British army during the Seven Years' War in North America.
 In this role he worked closely as an aide de camp to Governor William Shirley.
 This position offered Alexander the opportunity to interact socially and professionally with many colonial elites, including George Washington.
 In 1756, Alexander accompanied Shirley to England to testify on the latter’s behalf.
-It was during his stay there that he learned of the vacant seat of Stirling in Scotland and began to pursue a claim to the title.
+It was during his stay there that he learned of the vacant seat of Stirling in Scotland.
+As his father died that same year and had not laid claim to the title, it laid dormant in Scotland without an apparent heir.
+William Alexander's claim to the title of the Earldom of Stirling led to a suit that was ultimately settled in his favor by a jury in Scotland.
+His title was signified by the honorific "Lord Stirling."

 Lord Stirling at the Battle of Long Island, Virtue & Co.
 Publishers, 1859.